March 2017 update:

-But here's the problem: in a dangerous omission the government is leaving out ALL other industrial users like fracking companies from the review.
-This means that fracking operations like the Northwest LNG terminal -- just approved by the Trudeau government -- will be able to use billions of litres of BC’s water for pennies with no oversight.
+There's also a dangerous omission to the water pricing review -- the government is leaving out ALL other industrial users.
+This means that fracking operations like the Northwest LNG terminal will be able to use billions of litres of freshwater for pennies with no oversight.
+With less than two months until the next B.C. election, Premier Clark is already under intense scrutiny -- let's turn up the pressure and force her to keep her word.

 As wildfires rage all over drought-stricken BC, the provincial government is still letting companies like Nestlé take water for $2.25 per million litres.